 Chemical recycling recovers raw material from plastic by breaking polymer chains in recovered plastic waste down into monomer units.
-These monomer units can then be used to manufacture new polymers.112 In this way, chemical recycling allows recovery of waste that cannot be recycled mechanically.107 It can increase the lifecycle of materials and allow higher order uses for recovered plastics, reducing the pressure to produce virgin plastic materials.112
+These monomer units can then be used to manufacture new polymers.
+In this way, chemical recycling allows recovery of waste that cannot be recycled mechanically.
+In the can increase the lifecycle of materials and allow higher order uses for recovered plastics, reducing the pressure to produce virgin plastic materials.